 You're $99 away from FREE SHIPPING!

-This is less of a 'what' and more of a who question.
+This is less of a 'what' and more of a 'who' question.

 Both contain harmful bacteria and chemicals.

-Beyond that, they've looked at all kinds of home issues...even linking some US policies to continually allowing for more exposure to flame retardant chemicals, not less.
+Beyond that, they've looked at all kinds of home issues, even linking some U.S. policies to continually allowing for more exposure to flame retardant chemicals, not less.

-At Wellnesse, our founder has spent over a decade formulating recipes of natural ingredients safe for you, safe for the planet, and more effective than conventional methods.
+At Wellnesse, our founder has spent over a decade formulating recipes using natural ingredients that are safe for you, safe for the planet, and more effective than conventional methods.
 From the very beginning up to today, our mission has been to make our world a healthier place for our kids to grow up in.

 As a part of the Wellnesse community, we can all take part in that.